 Euthanasia is to be considered only after a reasonable and appropriate pursuit of all other viable options.
 It is never a decision that is made without the utmost consideration for all of the factors, as we know them.
 It is a decision that will be made on a case-by-case basis.

 Animals who are suffering mentally, emotionally or physically may be candidates for euthanasia.
 Animals with a poor prognosis, protracted painful recovery, incurable debilitating illness, are non-responsive to treatment or if treatment is not reasonably available, are candidates for euthanasia.
 Euthanasia is only performed when it is the most humane action for the animal in question.

 Animals who are deemed to pose an unacceptable danger to other animals, themselves or the public are candidates for euthanasia.
-The final decision with this type of Euthanasia will be made by the VIPP Board Of Directors.
+The final decision with this type of euthanasia will be made by the VIPP Board Of Directors.

 If a found dog is not claimed within the first day and the animal can not stay at a temporary foster home the dog may be kenneled at the expense of the owner.
-If a found cat or dog is not claimed within 10 days, it will be considered to be an abandoned animal and will go through the normal intake procedures that VIPP has for cats and dogs.
+If a found cat or dog is not claimed within 10 days, it will be considered to be an abandoned animal by the definition of the Regional Animals Services of King County and will go through the normal intake procedures that VIPP has for cats and dogs.

 Vashon Island Pet Protectors (VIPP) does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status,sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all of our volunteers, clients, and vendors.